 How to Get the Undercut You Want

 Very important, and a step most guys forget, is telling your barber how long it’s been since your last haircut, undercut or fade.
-This has a dual purpose: First, your current regrowth gives your barber a good reference point of how your hair looked like when it was freshly cut, and second, it gives you a something to work with during your current appointment,” e.g. “I want something shorter/longer/more manageable than last time.”
+This gives your barber a good reference point of how your hair looked when it was freshly cut.
+Secondly, it gives you something to work with during your current appointment,” e.g. “I want something shorter/longer/more manageable than last time.”

-I know, y’all don’t kiss and tell, but this time it pays to be open about your lifestyle and honest about your habits—specifically how much time you have (or want) to spend on your hair every single day of your life.
-Whether you can commit to something more intense or if you’re a wash-and-wear guy that has to be out the door in 20 minutes max, breakfast included, makes a big difference.
-Also, if you work in corporate but still want a cool, trendy style like an undercut, which involves partially or completely shaving off hair underneath a longer layer (not exactly the most conservative look out there), ask your barber for his opinion.
+It pays to be open about your lifestyle and habits—specifically how much time you have (or want) to spend on your hair every day.
+Whether you can commit to something more intense or if you’re a wash-and-wear guy, makes a big difference.
+Also, if you work in corporate but still want a trendy style like an undercut, which involves partially or completely shaving off hair underneath a longer layer, ask your barber for his opinion.
 He can suggest a more moderate version of these cuts, or at least offer up some tips and products that will help tone things down for the workweek.

 We’ve all learned the hard way: One man’s trim is another’s crew cut.
 Be specific, and as with most things, inches get your point across the best.
-If you’re honestly clueless as to how short you want to go, start long and have your barber work his way up from there.
-And if you want to make life really easy for the both of you, know your clipper guards, because then you can clearly ask him for the following:
+If you’re clueless as to how short you want to go, start long and work up from there.
+If you want to make life really easy for the both of you, know your clipper guards, then you can clearly ask him for the following:

 Taper or fade (interchangeable)

-A taper is a style that gradually shortens in length from the top of your head to your neckline or nape—hence its other name, a “fade,” to imply hair “fading” from the crown downwards.
-Sounds almost crazy obvious, but this long-to-short distinction is good to know: Not only are there some men who want a similar length all throughout, this also comes into play when asking for styles like a true undercut, which has no taper at all.
+A taper is a style that gradually shortens in length from the top of your head to your neckline.
+This implies hair “fading” from the crown downwards.
+Sounds almost crazy obvious, but this long-to-short distinction is good to know.
+This comes into play when asking for styles like a true undercut, which has no taper at all.

 Neckline (or nape, back of the neck)

 Commonly, there are three basic neckline styles available: blocked, rounded or tapered.
-Blocked necklines are shaved in a square shape with hard edges and give a crisp-looking outline, and as The Art of Manliness suggests, also give the illusion of a stockier neck.
-Downside: Regrowth outside the outline is quite obvious, requiring more frequent touch-ups for neatness and upkeep.
+Blocked necklines are shaved in a square shape with hard edges and give a crisp-looking outline, Downside: Regrowth outside the outline is quite obvious, requiring frequent touch-ups.
 Rounded necklines have no angled edges, offer a softer appearance and are great on longer, non-shaved hairstyles.
-Lastly, tapered necklines are the most versatile (and slimming, if that is a concern), because the hair gradually just “disappears” into the nape.
-It’s the most natural-looking and easily maintained, as any regrowth still blends in perfectly with your hairstyle.
+Lastly, tapered necklines are the most versatile (and slimming, if that is a concern).
+The hair gradually just “disappears” into the nape.
+This is the most natural-looking and easily maintained style.

 It pays to know your hair type.
-Thinner (or thinning!) hair can do with more volume at the crown, so ask your barber for some choppiness, which he might give you by point-cutting hair at a 45-degree angle for some casual, sexy texture.
+Thinner hair can do with more volume at the crown.
+Ask your barber for some choppiness, which he might give you by point-cutting hair at a 45-degree angle for some sexy texture.
 Thicker, coarser, generally unruly hair?
-Tell your guy you need your hair to be thinned out at the top, and he’ll most likely take some thinning shears on your crown—special scissors that cut some strands and leave others alone—for more balanced, refined tips.
+Tell your guy you need your hair to be thinned out at the top.
+He’ll most likely take some thinning shears on your crown—special scissors that cut some strands and leave others alone—for more balanced, refined tips.